Frequently Asked Questions

-Open Back and Custom-Made frames are typically shipped assembled with free hanging hardware.
+Ready-Made and Custom-Made frames are typically shipped assembled with free hanging hardware.
 However, most metal frames will need to be assembled upon arrival.
 An easy assembly kit is included.
 All you need is a screwdriver.
-If you are specifically looking for a preassembled metal frame, choose our Metal BackLoader collection or one of our many All-Inclusive Photo Frame Packages.

 How do I hang my frame?